Public health law expert: Vaccine, mask mandates at your job are legal - NewsBreak

 Public health law expert: Vaccine, mask mandates at your job are legal

-Others are even considering docking up to 50 dollars a month from your paycheck if you don’t want to get vaccinated to cover increased healthcare coverage costs.
+Others are even considering docking up to $50 a month from your paycheck if you don’t want to get vaccinated to cover increased healthcare coverage costs.

 Georgetown law professor Lawrence Gostin has been studying public health policy and working the World Health Organization for 30 years.